Pat Horgan

-Patrick Horgan (born 1957) is an Irish retired hurler who played as a centre-forward for the Cork senior team.
+Patrick Horgan (born 1957) is an Irish hurler who played as a forward for the Cork senior team.

 Horgan joined the team during the 1977 championship and was a regular member of the starting fifteen until his retirement after the 1988 championship.
 During that time he won three All-Ireland medals as a non-playing substitute, six Munster medals, two National League medals and two All-Star awards.
 Horgan was an All-Ireland runner-up on two occasions.

 At club level Horgan was a one-time All-Ireland medalist with Glen Rovers.
 In addition to this he has also won one Munster medal and two county club championship medals.